nextcloud/files_photospheres/README.md

 ## How to use
 ### Install
 Install the app by simply downloading it from the store.
-You can also install it by cloning this repository into your nextcloud installation to a directory called *photosphereviewer*, e.g.
+You can also install it by cloning this repository into your nextcloud installation to a directory called *files_photospheres*, e.g.

-    /var/www/html/nextcloud/apps/photosphereviewer
+    /var/www/html/nextcloud/apps/files_photoSpheres

 ### Usage
 After installing the app you can view your Google PhotoSphere 360° images just by clicking on the file.